weslleyxm/super-bomber-man/README.md

+# README

-# Game Remake Project
+## Project Title: Game Remake

-This is a personal project that I undertook for educational purposes – a remake of a game that played a significant role in my childhood.
-Inspired by nostalgic memories, I decided to delve into the programming aspect and attempt to recreate the game.
+This project is a remake created for educational purposes.
+It is a tribute to a game that played a significant role in my childhood.
+Now, I have decided to take on the challenge of programming and recreating this game from my past.

+### Purpose
+The main objective of this project is purely educational, aiming to enhance my programming skills and gain a deeper understanding of game development.
+It's important to note that this project is not intended for any commercial use, and it is solely a personal endeavor to learn and grow.

+### Development Status
-**Disclaimer:** This project is strictly for educational purposes and is not intended for any commercial use.
-All rights to the original game's artwork and content belong to the respective creators.
+It's important to note that this project is in its early stages and is solely intended for educational purposes.
+No commercial use is planned or permitted.
+All rights to the original game's artwork and content belong to the original creators.
+The development is an ongoing process, as I dedicate my free time to its progress.

-## Project Overview

-### Objective
-The primary goal of this project is to enhance my programming skills by applying them to a real-world scenario.
-I aim to grasp a deeper understanding of game development and improve my overall coding proficiency.

-### Game Details
-The game chosen for this remake holds sentimental value to me, making the project even more engaging.
-By reimagining and implementing the mechanics of the original game, I hope to revive the joy it brought me during my childhood.

-## Usage
+## Disclaimer
-If you come across this repository, please note that it is purely a personal endeavor.
-Feel free to explore the code and provide feedback if you find anything interesting or have suggestions for improvement.
-However, remember that this project is not intended for commercial use.
+This is a non-commercial project created purely for study and personal development.
+Any resemblance to the original game is purely coincidental, and this project is not affiliated with or endorsed by the original creators.

-## Acknowledgments
+## Acknowledgements
-I would like to express my gratitude to the creators of the original game for crafting an experience that left a lasting impression on me.
-This project is a tribute to the fond memories I associate with the game.
+I would like to express my gratitude to the creators of the original game for providing the inspiration and joy that fueled this endeavor.
+Additionally, I appreciate the open-source community for the wealth of resources and knowledge that have contributed to this project.

-**Note:** This README serves as documentation for my personal project on GitHub.
-It may undergo updates as the project progresses.
-Thank you for taking the time to explore this repository!
+Feel free to explore, provide feedback, or contribute to the development.
+Let's make this learning journey an enjoyable and collaborative experience!